ckormanyos/real-time-cpp/readme.md

   - Select the desired configuration.
   - Then rebuild the entire solution.

-Note that the `ref_app` build in Microsoft(R) VisualStudio(R)
+The `ref_app` build in Microsoft(R) VisualStudio(R)
 makes heavy use of cross development using a project workspace of type _External_ _Makefile_.
-The build process invokes GNUmake via batch file which subsequently runs in combination with several makefiles.
+GNUmake is invoked via batch file in the build process.
+It subsequently runs in combination with several Makefiles.

 To build any `ref_app` target other than `Debug` or `Release` for Win32, a cross-compiler (GNU/GCC cross compiler) is required.
 See the text below for additional details.